innomotics/sealpack/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This project allows the secure bundling of mobile code.
-This means, files and container images can be packed like with any compression tool, but with a focus on the [CIA triad](https://www.f5.com/labs/learning-center/what-is-the-cia-triad).
+Files and container images can be packed like with any compression tool, but with a focus on the [CIA triad](https://www.f5.com/labs/learning-center/what-is-the-cia-triad).
 In addition, it was designed for flexibility and extensibility, so it can be used in various contexts.

 The approach consists of
 * exporting container images in [OCI format](https://github.com/opencontainers/image-spec) to store them alongside files
 * symmetric encryption for [fast and secure encryption](https://www.rfc-editor.org/rfc/rfc7539) of large files with a
-* randomly generated [key sealed](https://www.oracle.com/java/technologies/jpl2-crypto.html) for specific recipients.
+* randomly generated [key sealed](https://www.oracle.com/java/technologies/jpl2-crypto.html) asymmetrically for specific recipients.

 The resulting file can then be safely transmitted over insecure channels.

+Since v1.4.0, Sealpack can also be used as a [go module]

-## Basic operation
+## Basic CLI operation

 In a very basic way, `sealpack` is a single-command CLI with the 3 actions `seal`, `inspect`, and `unseal`